Design Optimization of Triple Gas Electron Multiplier for Superior Gain and Reduced Ion Backflow: Summary and conclusions

 To further enhance detector performance, a modified triple-GEM geometry incorporating single-conical holes was developed and studied for three lower copper thicknesses: 5 $\mu$m, 10 $\mu$m, and 15 $\mu$m.
 For a meaningful comparison, the modified geometry was initially optimized using the ANSYS Maxwell to reproduce a comparable electric-field configuration.
 Subsequent Garfield$^{++}$ studies revealed that increasing the lower copper thickness leads to a systematic increase in effective gain, accompanied by a relatively modest increase in ion backflow.

 In addition to gain and ion backflow, a detailed investigation of ion absorption was performed for both standard and modified geometries.
-The fraction of absorbed ions was studied for single, double, and triple-GEM configurations, clearly demonstrating that ion absorption increases with the number of GEM foils.
+The fraction of absorbed ions was measured for single-, double-, and triple-GEM configurations, clearly demonstrating that ion absorption increases with the number of GEM foils.
 This confirms that multi-foil configurations are more effective in ion trapping and backflow suppression.
-Notably, the modified single-conical geometry exhibits significantly higher ion absorption compared to the conventional bi-conical design, particularly for larger lower copper thicknesses, leading to a further reduction in ion backflow.
+Notably, the modified single-conical geometry exhibits significantly higher ion absorption than the conventional bi-conical design, particularly at larger lower copper thicknesses, leading to a further reduction in ion backflow.

 Overall, the combined analysis of gain, ion backflow, and ion absorption indicates that the modified single-conical GEM geometry outperforms the conventional bi-conical configuration.
 The ion-backflow-to-gain ratio is reduced by nearly a factor of two, relative to the standard design, which is expected to yield an improvement in detection efficiency of approximately 200\%.
 These results demonstrate that tailoring the hole geometry and copper thickness provides an effective strategy to enhance ion suppression while maintaining or improving detector gain.
 Consequently, the proposed triple-GEM configuration exhibits strong potential for high-rate particle detection applications that require improved accuracy, stability, and reduced ion feedback.